csswizardry/csswizardry.github.com/web-performance-back-to-front.md

 micro-workshop with very clear confines and remits.
 This means that rather than trying to juggle a whole week’s worth of learning, we can hit the reset button each morning and look at something new.
-Because all of the sessions are recorded, you can dip back in whenever you like: Need to recap third parties?
+Because all of the sessions are recorded, you can dip back in whenever you like.
+Need to recap third parties?
 Skip to session four!
 Want to relocate a DevTools setting?
 Check your notes from the first session!

-By the end of the week, we’ll have covered the entire web performance gamut in five individual sessions, we’ll have actionable insights and action points for our own projects and work, we’ll have a whole host of new resources and tools, and we’ll have it all recorded to keep forever!
+By the end of the week, we’ll have covered the entire web performance gamut in five individual sessions; we’ll have actionable insights and action points for our own projects and work; we’ll have a whole host of new resources and tools;
+and we’ll have it all recorded to keep forever!

+Sound good?

 <a href="/contact/" class="btn  btn--full">Organise a Workshop</a>